mathiaskrois/mathiaskrois.github.io/index.markdown

 # Understanding Drug-Related Crimes in San Francisco

 San Francisco is a city known for its unique blend of innovation, culture and inclusivity, and has long struggled with deep-seated social problems.
 One of the most pressing and intricate of these issues is drug-related crime.

-In the last two decades, we've seen a complex dance between policy shifts, like the legalization of certain drugs, and the pressing issues of homelessness, the fentanyl crisis, and the wider social and economic environment.
+In the last two decades, we've seen a complex dance between rising housing prices and living costs, policy shifts, like the legalization of certain drugs, the fentanyl crisis, and the wider social and economic environment.
 This study delves into the patterns of drug-related offenses over the period 2023-2024, offering insights into the connections between these elements.

 ## Overview of the Dataset